The Bankrate promise

 All vehicles have a suggested routine maintenance schedule based on the miles driven.
 You can find it in the manual or request it from the dealership.

 Most cars require routine maintenance every 5,000 miles or six months, but some let you go even longer between services.
-Mechanics perform an oil change and multi-point inspections to ensure the vehicle is running correctly and that no worn items, like air filters or windshield wipers, need to be replaced.
+Mechanics perform an oil change and multi-point inspections to ensure the vehicle is running correctly.
+They check for wear and replace items like air filters or windshield wipers.
 The mechanic will also check your car’s fluid levels and alert you if any issues require another look.

 To save money over the life of your vehicle, you can learn how to perform some basic maintenance — including oil changes — yourself.